GoogleCloudPlatform/gke-networking-recipes/services/multi-cluster/ilb/README.md

 3. There are two manifests in this folder:

-    - app.yaml is the manifest for the `whereami` Deployment and Service.
-    - ilb.yaml is the manifest for delpoying the whereami service with an Internal load balancer.
-NOTE: The ip address specified in ilb.yaml should be in the subnet CIDR range of the GKE cluster.
+    - app.yaml is the manifest for the `whereami` Deployment and Service of type load balancer.
+It is also possible to specify the load balancer ip address belonging to subnet CIDR ranges to ensure a stable ip address endpoint for dependant services

 4. Now log into `gke-1` and deploy the app.yaml manifest.
 You can configure these contexts as shown [here](../../../cluster-setup.md).